spesml/spesml.github.io/2_Concepts/2_SpesMethodology/2_modeling_theory.md

 behaviors which in the case of untimed streams are represented by sets of monotonic functions or in the case of timed streams by specifications by fully realizable relations composition is straightforward.
-Systems are composable in terms of their syntactic interfaces.
+Systems are composed in terms of their syntactic interfaces.
 Systems are *composable* if the subset of their set of output channels of the systems to compose that match with input channels of the systems to compose fit together with respect to their types.
 This requires that for every input channel of one component that is identical to an output channel of another component their data types are identical.
-These matching channels become feedback loops in the composition.

 Sets of composable systems specified by interface assertions are composed to *composite systems* specified by interface assertions being